Ebola is a severe and often deadly disease caused by a virus. Symptoms include fever, diarrhea, vomiting, bleeding, and often, death.

 Getting treatment right away may improve the chances of survival.

-A vaccine (Ervebo) is available to prevent Ebola virus disease in people who live in the most at-risk countries.
+A vaccine (Ervebo) is available to prevent Ebola virus disease in people who live in the most at-risk countries during an outbreak.
 If you plan to travel to one of the countries where Ebola is present, the CDC recommends taking the following steps to prevent illness: